martindessart/martindessart.github.io/_projects/2_project.md

 category: work
 related_publications: false
 ---
-**Keywords** judgment bias, emotional state, nestor notabilis, animal welfare, vocalisations
+**Keywords** judgment bias, emotional state, _Nestor notabilis_, animal welfare, vocalisations

-From January to June 2020, I had the privilege of working at Animal Mind Lab in Christchurch, New Zealand, under the supervision of Dr Alex Taylor and Dr Amalia Bastos.
+From January to June 2020, I had the privilege of working at Animal Mind Lab in Christchurch, New Zealand, under the supervision of Dr [Alex Taylor](https://www.animalmindslab.com/) and [Dr Amalia Bastos](https://apmbastos.wordpress.com/).
 For three month, our work was based at the Kea aviary of the [Willowbank Wildlife Reserve](https://www.willowbank.co.nz/), an amazing place dedicated to conservation effort in New Zealand.
 This experience allowed us to engage in public education and advocate for wildlife conservation.

 **Resume of our project**